Take the Pressure Off Your Organization to Run a Full-Time Content Marketing Strategy

 - Style Guide: Depending on the type of content for which you’re outsourcing, you may need to provide the design elements for your brand, such as colors, font, logo usage and image treatments.

-- Bullet Points: If you have a rough idea of the content you need but require help putting it together into a cohesive article or blog post, providing bullets or a basic outline gives writers a great start, and ensures your key ideas and goals will be reflected in the final piece.
+- Outlines: If you have a rough idea of the content you need but require help putting it together into a cohesive article or blog post, providing a rough outline gives writers a great start, and ensures your key ideas and goals will be reflected in the final piece.

-- Interviews: More in-depth types of content like whitepapers or application/process-specific articles require the unique insights of your company’s subject matter experts.
+- Interviews: More in-depth types of content like whitepapers or application/process-specific articles (although we would argue this applies to any content types) require the unique insights of your company’s subject matter experts.
 Setting up interviews between these individuals and the writer will expedite the entire process and ensure the information is correct and reflective of your company’s knowledge and experience.

 If your company doesn’t have the bandwidth to give a content effort the attention it needs, outsourcing is a great option.
-Strategic content creation is extremely beneficial for brands, and you will likely discover new and improved ways of using content to increase ROI when you utilize agencies that specialize in this area.
+Strategic content creation is extremely beneficial for brands, and you will likely discover new and improved ways of using content to increase ROI when you utilize agencies that specialize in this area – like Fishnet.
+Contact us today to get started.